kjolley/BIGSdb_documentation/curator_guide/0180_web_based_scanning.rst

 Choose your scan parameters.
 Lowering the value for BLASTN word size will increase the sensitivity of the search at the expense of time.
-Using TBLASTX is more sensitive but also much slower.
+Using TBLASTX (if it is available) is more sensitive but also much slower.
 TBLASTX can only be used to identify the sequence region rather than a specific allele (since it will only match the translated sequence and there may be multiple alleles that encode a particular peptide sequence).

 By default, for each isolate only loci that have not had either an allele designation made or a sequence region scanned will be scanned again.
 To rescan